Orange Alert

 Chinese Minor

 The goal of the Chinese minor is to improve students’ ability to read, write, speak, and understand Mandarin.
 Generally, a minor in Chinese consists of a minimum of 18 credits, including CHI 201, 202, 301, 302, 401, and 402.
-One relevant course may be petitioned to substitute for CHI 201, upon approval of Chinese minor advisor.
+Two relevant course may be petitioned to substitute for two language courses, upon approval of Chinese minor advisor.
 Check the Course Catalog for specific requirements.

 Sample of Chinese Language Minor requirements: